luoxuchen2/is477-chen-jenny/README.md

 `pip install -r requirements.txt`

 Once dependencies are installed, the full data processing and analysis pipeline can be executed using the Snakemake workflow included in the repository.
-Snakemake was used to automate the sequence of steps from data cleaning and integration to analysis and visualization, ensuring that each step is executed in the correct order and that intermediate outputs are properly generated.
+Snakemake was used to automate the sequence of steps from data cleaning and integration to analysis and visualization, ensuring that each step is executed in the correct order and that outputs are properly generated.

 To run the full workflow, the following command can be used:

-python -m snakemake --cores 1
+`python -m snakemake --cores 1`

-This command will automatically execute all steps in the pipeline, including data preprocessing, dataset integration, feature engineering, and generation of visualizations and analysis outputs.
-The workflow is defined such that each step depends on the outputs of previous steps, ensuring consistency and preventing redundant computation.
+This command should automatically execute all steps in the pipeline, including data preprocessing, dataset integration, feature engineering, and generation of visualizations and analysis outputs.
+The workflow is defined such that each step depends on the outputs of previous steps.

 The pipeline includes scripts for: